Trump celeb crew awaits his turn in spotlight, and their own

 - James ‘Mad Dog’ Mattis, Trump’s defense secretary pick, always comes home to Richland, ‘this town that formed me’

 While most modern presidents have had a celebrity clique, Obama’s crowd has been especially glitzy.
 Beyoncé performed at both of his inaugurations.
 Ellen DeGeneres and John Legend hobnobbed at his 55th birthday party.
-A slew of famous faces attended the president and first lady Michelle Obama’s farewell bash Friday night at the White House, with some sharing social media posts about partying with the Obamas well into the morning.
+A slew of famous faces attended the president and first lady Michelle Obama’s farewell bash Friday night at the White House, and some shared social media posts about partying with the Obamas well into the morning.

-Trump — a celebrity in his own right from his days as a New York tabloid fixture and reality television host — has attracted a motlier crew.
+Trump, a celebrity in his own right from his days as a New York tabloid fixture and reality television host, has attracted a motlier crew.

 Actors Scott Baio and Antonio Sabato Jr. spoke at the Republican National Convention and former Indiana University basketball coach Bob Knight appeared with Trump on the campaign trail.

 Actor Stephen Baldwin was among Trump’s earliest celebrity endorsers, despite having been twice fired from Trump’s reality show “Celebrity Apprentice.”